temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 `Context: deadline exceeded` can be located by checking history logs, Workflow logic, and server metrics.
 More troubleshooting may be necessary depending on where you see the error.

-If you were unable to resolve your issue, please visit the community forum, community Slack, or file a support ticket.
+If you were unable to resolve your issue, please visit the [community forum](https://community.temporal.io), community Slack, or file a support ticket.
-Cloud users should consider filing a support ticket when this error occurs.